ArgoHyperion/Frame-Focused-Seat-Occupancy-Detection-YOLOv8/README.md

   2. If `0` is not detected but other values are present:
      - Determine whether these values are unimportant.
 If they are, the chair is marked as "**empty**".
      - Otherwise, the chair is marked as "**occupied**".
+  3. If nothing is detected then check on smaller ROIs.

 - **Dataframe Output**:
   - Results are saved as a `.csv` file containing the following columns: